nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

       </category>
 ```

-&nbsp;The `elastic.log` file will contain all the requests done by the Nuxeo Platform to Elasticsearch including the `curl` command ready to be copy/past/debug in a term.
+The `elastic.log` file will contain all the requests done by the Nuxeo Platform to Elasticsearch including the `curl` command ready to be copy/past/debug in a term.

-### {{> anchor 'reportingproblem'}}Reporting Settings and Mapping
+### Reporting Settings and Mapping

 It is also important to report the current settings and mapping of an Elasticsearch index (here called `nuxeo`)